Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

+Colorado State vs. San Jose State College Football Odds, Plays and Insights

-The Colorado State Rams (1-3, 0-0 MWC) host the San Jose State Spartans (3-2, 0-0 MWC) on Saturday, October 9, 2021 in matchup between MWC foes at Sonny Lubick Field at Canvas Stadium.
-San Jose State is a 2.5-point underdog.
-The contest has a 45-point over/under.
+The San Jose State Spartans (3-2, 0-0 MWC) are small, 2.5-point underdogs in a road MWC matchup with the Colorado State Rams (1-3, 0-0 MWC) on Saturday, October 9, 2021 at Sonny Lubick Field at Canvas Stadium.
+A total of 45 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.